davidtheclark/postcss-simple-extend/README.md

 ## Usage

+**Note for Sass enthusiasts**: This plugin *does not support `%` selectors*.
+It uses the custom at-rules described below, instead.
+(Because I didn't want to hijack the `%` character, and potentially clash with other transforms.)

 ### Define Your Placeholder

 With `@define-placeholder`, you associate a rule set with a placeholder selector, which you will later extend with concrete selectors.